Skip to main content

 While top bureaucrats in the Prime Minister's Office (PMO) may have worked overtime to "lobby" and "manage" certain well-known international institutes (click HERE) in order to show how Modi's popularity is on the rise and the economy under him is looking up, it appears, they have been less successful with certain institutes.
 One of them seems to be is the World Economic Forum (WEF), based in Zurich, known for "uniting" world political, business and academic leaders for economic development.

-Only recently, WEF came up with a comprehensive report ranking India's global gender index at 108th among 144 countries, it now approvingly comments on a high profile Washington report, "India is hungrier than North Korea."
+If only a few weeks ago, WEF came up with a comprehensive report ranking India's global gender index at 108th among 144 countries, it has now approvingly comments on a high profile Washington report, "India is hungrier than North Korea."

 Pointing out that India has slipped in Global Hunger Index (GHI) from 97th to 100th rank, WEF, in a short but succinct commentary, notes how India, "home to the world’s second-largest population, fared poorly on the GHI for 2017" in a report "released by the Washington-based International Food Policy Research Institute (IFPRI)."